-An older television series called Tiger Team has an example of how valuable this form of information gathering can be.
-In one episode, a team of social engineers demonstrated how they used a bag of trash can provide valuable information.
+An older television series called Tiger Team demonstrated how they used a bag of trash can provide valuable information.
 The team found valuable information about their target.
-Once they located the name of the tech support team they were able to send in a team member to act as a support employee.
+Using the name of the company’s tech support they were able to send in a team member to act as a support employee.
 The rouse was successful.
 The team member receives full access to their servers.

 Intrusion is when the social engineer actually enters the building or property of the target in order to obtain information or as a direct form of compromise as covered under Impersonation.
 Posing as an employee, an outside contractor, or even an IT administrator, the social engineer can ask questions or offer to fix issues either in-person or over the phone (see Pretexting and Elicitation).

 Just like the phrase “When in Rome, do as the Romans do,” intrusion calls for the social engineer to blend into the environment with the way they dress and behave.
 Engaging in activities or frequenting places that bring the social engineer into contact with target employees is an excellent opportunity to elicit information.
 Proximity to the employees can provide opportunities for conversation, eavesdropping, or possibly even covert cloning of RFID cards/badges.

-Also referred to as Piggybacking, this is one way for a person to actually gain access to a secured building even if it has smart-card passes or biometrics.
+Also referred to as Piggybacking, is one way for a person to actually gain access to a secured building even if it has smart-card passes or biometrics.
 Normally those security measures can prevent unauthorized personnel from entering buildings, systems, or networks.
 Unfortunately, people can be too helpful and will allow individuals into a secured door by holding it open for them because the individual appears to still be searching for their pass (that wasn’t there to begin with).
-An ‘employee’ running to catch the door before it shuts works just as well and allows a social engineer to access an otherwise inaccessible place.
-Here is a nice video (albeit a little goofy) showing how easy it would to piggyback/tailgate into a building.
+An ‘employee’ or ‘technician’ running to catch the door before it shuts works just as well and allows a social engineer to access an otherwise inaccessible place.
+The following is a video by CLA showing how easy it can be to piggyback/tailgate into a building.

 Original source: YouTube.